 If the practicum experience is not finalized during the semester of initial enrollment, a grade of "I" may be awarded.
-The student must complete the Practicum including the Practicum Paper within one year from initial enrollment in CPH 7950.
-If the practicum is completed before the student's last semester of study, the Practicum Paper is to be submitted to the committee; however, the oral presentation of the Practicum Paper and associated comprehensive oral examination will not occur until the student's last term of enrollment.
+The student must complete the Practicum including the Practicum Paper and Work Products within one year from initial enrollment in CPH 7950.
+If the practicum is completed before the student's last semester of study, the Practicum Paper is to be submitted to the committee; however, the oral presentation of the Practicum Paper, associated comprehensive oral examination, and committee approval of the Practicum Paper and Work Products will not occur until the student's last term of enrollment.
 The MPH Practicum should be completed as near to the end of a student's program as is possible.